-A little biology lesson will have you rethinking everything you thought you knew about the strawberry (and some other familiar fruits).
+A brief biology lesson will help you rethink everything you thought you knew about the strawberry (and some other familiar fruits).

 The strawberry is a fruit, but it's not classified in a way you might expect.
 Despite its name, the strawberry is not a "true berry" because it lacks the thin skin and pericarp (three layers formed from the wall of an ovary) that botanically define a berry.
 True berries include grapes, cranberries, and even tomatoes and eggplant.

 Instead, strawberries are what is known as an aggregate fruit.
-Raspberries and blackberries fall into this category as well and all of these fruits are in the same family as the rose.
+Raspberries and blackberries fall into this category as well, and all of these fruits are in the same family as the rose, called Rosaceae.

-If the seeds are that tiny, you might wonder how strawberry plants grow so well.
-The catch here is that the strawberry plant doesn't necessarily rely on seeds, though they can produce a new plant.
+Given that the seeds inside the achenes must be tiny, you might wonder how strawberry plants grow so well.
+The catch here is that the strawberry plant doesn't necessarily rely on seeds, though the seeds can produce a new plant.

 What About Cashews?